vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

         }
 ```

-It is an interesting example how `try-with-resources` works under the hood.
+It is an interesting example of how `try-with-resources` works under the hood.
 You can check the [official specs](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.20.3) for more detail.

 ## Multiple resources
 Inside the head of `try-with-resources`, you can declare more than one resource.